 To learn effective decentralized policies, there are two main challenges.
-Firstly, in a city or a district, there are thousands of intersections.
-It is impractical to learn an individual policy for each intersection.
+Firstly, it is impractical to learn an individual policy for each intersection in a city or a district containing thousands of intersections.
 Parameter sharing may help.
-However, each intersection has different traffic pattern, and a simply shared policy hardly learns and acts optimally at all the intersections.
-To address this challenge, we formulate traffic signal control in a road network as a meta-learning problem; \textit{i.e.}, traffic signal control at each intersection is a task and a policy is learned to adapt to various tasks.
-Reward function and state transition of these tasks vary across these tasks but also share similarity, since they follow the same traffic rules and have similar optimization goals.
-Therefore, we represent each task as a learned and low-dimensional latent variable, which is obtained by encoding the past trajectory in each task.
-The latent variable is a part of the input of the learned policy, which captures task specific information and help to improve the policy adaption.
+However, each intersection has a different traffic pattern, and a simple shared policy hardly learns and acts optimally at all intersections.
+To handle this challenge, we formulate the policy learning in a road network as a meta-learning problem, where traffic signal control at each intersection corresponds to a task, and a policy is learned to adapt to various tasks.
+Reward function and state transition of these tasks vary but share similarities since they follow the same traffic rules and have similar optimization goals.
+Therefore, we represent each task as a learned and low-dimensional latent variable obtained by encoding the past trajectory in each task.
+The latent variable is a part of the input of the policy, which captures task-specific information and helps improve the policy adaption.